IBM/libertydiag/README.md

    ```
    [INFO] [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
 The defaultServer server started in 30.292 seconds.
    ```
-1. Open your browser to the insecure or secure pages:
+1. Open your browser to the HTTP or HTTPS page:
     * <http://localhost:9080/>
     * <https://localhost:9443/>